Rome: Parks and gardens

 Public parks and nature reserves cover a large area in Rome, and the city has one of the largest areas of green space among European capitals.
 The most notable part of this green space is represented by the large number of villas and landscaped gardens created by the Italian aristocracy.
 While most of the parks surrounding the villas were destroyed during the building boom of the late 19th century, some of them remain.
 The most notable of these are the Villa Borghese, Villa Ada, and Villa Doria Pamphili.
-Villa Doria Pamphili is west of the Gianicolo hill, comprising some 1.8 km2.
+Villa Doria Pamphili is west of the Janiculum Hill, comprising some 1.8 km2.
 The Villa Sciarra is on the hill, with playgrounds for children and shaded walking areas.
 In the nearby area of Trastevere, the Orto Botanico (Botanical Garden) is a cool and shady green space.
 The old Roman hippodrome (Circus Maximus) is another large green space: it has few trees but is overlooked by the Palatine and the Rose Garden ('roseto comunale').
 Nearby is the lush Villa Celimontana, close to the gardens surrounding the Baths of Caracalla.
 The Villa Borghese garden is the best known large green space in Rome, with famous art galleries among its shaded walks.
-Overlooking Piazza del Popolo and the Spanish Steps are the gardens of Pincio and Villa Medici.
+Overlooking Piazza del Popolo and the Spanish Steps are the gardens of the Pincio and Villa Medici.
 There is also a notable pine wood at Castelfusano, near Ostia.
 Rome also has a number of regional parks of much more recent origin, including the Pineto Regional Park and the Appian Way Regional Park.
 There are also nature reserves at Marcigliana and at Tenuta di Castelporziano.